One of my favorite ways to get better at guitar is to learn new songs.

 The fastest and best way to learn songs on guitar is to:

 - Choose the right song.

 - Understand the law of diminishing returns.

-- Find accurate tabs (or better yet, a video tutorial on YouTube).
+- Find accurate tabs (or better yet, a video tutorial).

 - Reduce the song to repeatable riffs or licks and work on the guitar part before you practice vocals.